 Anything Under 5K

 This is definitely an entry-level website.
 I know you have seen the ads, $499 gets you a website.
-Yes, that's correct, you can have a basic website for that little of a price, but what do you really get for that?
-You get a very cheap or free template, a few free images, maybe 5 pages... basically a business card online.
+Yes, that’s correct, you can have a basic website for that little of a price, but what do you really get for that?
+You get a very cheap or free template, a few free images, and maybe 5 pages… basically a business card online.
 Is that what your business deserves?
-There isn't anything wrong with templates, stock images, and the basics if you are just starting out, but if your business has been around at least a year its time to invest in the future of your company (and cheap and easy is not the impression you want to give your customers).
-Anything around the $5,000 and slightly below mark will provide a solid start for your business.
-It's a valiant effort and nothing to scoff at.
+There isn’t anything wrong with templates, stock images, and the basics if you are just starting out, but if your business has been around at least a year its time to invest in the future of your company (and cheap and easy is not the impression you want to give your customers).
+Anything around $5,000 and slightly below the mark will provide a solid start for your business.
+It’s a valiant effort and nothing to scoff at.
 Many of our customers start here and there is no shame in providing this as a starting point for any company.

 5K to 15K